Nethereum/Nethereum.Docs/docs/Ethereum-glossary-for-newbies/wallet.md

 ---
 ## What is an Ethereum wallet?

-In Ethereum parlance, a wallet is a Smart Contract that holds and secures Ether, a wallet also keeps track of all the transactions occurring on one or more contract.
+In Ethereum parlance, a wallet is a Smart Contract that holds and secures Ether, a wallet also keeps track of all the transactions occurring with one or more contract.